Hardware & Software

 AVM – Stationary Deployment

-The standard AVM includes is supplied in a lockable, weatherproof enclosure that can be mounted on a wall or pole.
+The standard AVM is supplied in a lockable, weatherproof enclosure that can be mounted on a wall or pole.
 It includes an Instantel vibration monitor and geophone, a cell modem and service for automated data transfers, a 7Ah battery with charging regulator, and an AC adaptor.

 AVMs are designed for stationary deployment.
 In the photo above, the AVM is securely mounted to the wall and the geophone is installed nearby.
 An AC power adaptor is connected to keep the battery charged.
 The external antenna provides good range and a reliable signal.